Cat Stevens: Peak of success

 Samwell-Smith paired Stevens with guitarist Alun Davies, who was at that time working as a session musician.
 Davies was the more-experienced veteran of two albums that had already begun to explore the emerging genres of skiffle and folk rock music.
 Davies was also thought to be a perfect fit with Stevens, particularly for his "fingerwork" on the guitar, harmonising, and backing vocals.
 They originally met just to record Mona Bone Jakon in 1970, but soon developed a friendship.
 Davies, like Stevens, was a perfectionist, appearing at all sound checks to be sure that all the equipment and sound were prepared for each concert.

 The first single released from Mona Bone Jakon was "Lady D'Arbanville", which Stevens wrote about his young American girlfriend Patti D'Arbanville.
-The record had a madrigal sound, unlike most music played on pop radio, with djembes and bass in addition to Stevens' and Davies' guitars.
+The record had a madrigal sound, unlike most music played on pop radio, with djembes and bass in addition to Stevens's and Davies's guitars.
 It reached number eight in the UK and was the first of his hits to get real airplay in the US.
 The single sold over one million copies and earned him a gold record in 1971.
 Other songs written for D'Arbanville included "Maybe You're Right" and "Just Another Night".
 "Pop Star", a song about his experience as a teen star, and "Katmandu", with Genesis frontman Peter Gabriel playing flute, were also featured.
 Mona Bone Jakon was an early example of the solo singer-songwriter album format that was becoming popular for other artists as well.
 Rolling Stone magazine compared its popularity with that of Elton John's Tumbleweed Connection, saying it was played "across the board, across radio formats".